lpsinger/gwcelery/doc/design.rst

 PyCBC, cWB, and oLIB) upload candidates in real time to GraceDB, the central database and web portal for low-latency LIGO/Virgo analyses.
-Whenever an event is uploaded or altered, GraceDB pushes machine-readable notifications through LVAlert, a pubsub system based on XMPP_.
+Whenever an event is uploaded or altered, GraceDB pushes machine-readable notifications through :doc:`IGWN Alert <igwn-alert:index>`, a pubsub system based on Kafka_.

 The business logic for selecting and sending alerts to astronomers resides not in GraceDB itself but in GWCelery.
 The role of GWCelery in the LIGO/Virgo alert infrastructure is to drive the workflow of aggregating and annotating gravitational-wave candidates and sending GCN Notices to astronomers.

-GWCelery interacts with GraceDB by listening for LVAlert messages and making REST API requests through the GraceDB client.
+GWCelery interacts with GraceDB by listening for IGWN Alert messages and making REST API requests through the GraceDB client.
 GWCelery interacts with GCN by listening for and sending GCN Notices using the Comet VOEvent broker.

 The major subsystems of GWCelery are:

-* the LVAlert listener
+* the IGWN Alert listener
 * the GraceDB client
 * the GCN listener
 * the GCN broker